shriyala/fas-powershell/docs/Test-FasUserCertificateCrypto.md

 ```

 ## Description
-This command signs a piece of data using the private key bound to the user certificate with the given properties.
+This command signs a piece of data using the private key bound to the user certificate with the given properties (i.e.
+UPN and rule).
 The signature created is discarded.

 Use this test to verify cyptography is working for a particular user certificate.

+If the certificate does not exist on the FAS server, it is not created and the test will fail.

 If a Certificate Definition is not supplied, the test is performed using the first Certificate Definition of the specified Rule.